theforeman/smart_proxy_dhcp_infoblox/README.md

 # SmartProxyDhcpInfoblox

-*Introduction here*

-This plugin adds a new DHCP provider for managing records with Infoblox Servers
+This plugin adds a new DHCP provider for managing records with infoblox servers

 ## Installation

 See [How_to_Install_a_Smart-Proxy_Plugin](http://projects.theforeman.org/projects/foreman/wiki/How_to_Install_a_Smart-Proxy_Plugin)
 for how to install Smart Proxy plugins

-This plugin is compatible with Smart Proxy 1.10 or higher.
+This plugin is compatible with Smart Proxy 1.11 or higher.

+When installing using "gem", make sure to install the bundle file:

+    echo "gem 'smart_proxy_dhcp_infoblox'" > /usr/share/foreman-proxy/bundler.d/dhcp_infoblox.rb

 ## Configuration

 To enable this DHCP provider, edit `/etc/foreman-proxy/settings.d/dhcp.yml` and set:

     :use_provider: dhcp_infoblox
+    :server: IP of infoblox server
+    :subnets: subnets you want to use (optional unless you set infoblox_subnets to false)

 Configuration options for this plugin are in `/etc/foreman-proxy/settings.d/dhcp_infoblox.yml` and include:

 * infoblox_user: API Username
 * infoblox_pw: API Password
-* infoblox_host: IP/URL to infoblox Server

-//// TEMP ////
-Add this to the Smart Proxy's bundler.d/Gemfile.local.rb configuration:

-  gem 'smart_proxy_dhcp_infoblox', :path => '/path/tosmart_proxy_dhcp_infoblox'
+* record_type: host / fixed_address (see different record types chapter)
+* range: use infoblox ranges (true) or infoblox networks (false) to find the next free ip in your infoblox
+* infoblox_subnets: load all networks from infoblox (true + no subnets set in dhcp.yml) or load subnets from dhcp.yml only
+* restart_sleep: how many seconds do you want to sleep on restarting the infoblox services (only used when restart is enabled)
+* restart: restart services (true) or not (false) after adding/removing a dhcp record

+## Different record types
+The main difference between host and fixed_address is that a host record already includes the dns records.
+It's an infoblox object that includes dhcp/a record/ptr records.
+If you use the host objects there is no need to use a dns smart proxy.
+Everything gets handled inside the dhcp smart proxy.
+This does however limit functionality.
+You can't delete conflicting records or you can't change dns names using foreman gui.
+Beware when editing host objects manually in infoblox, once you delete a host in foreman all associated host objects get deleted.

+If you chose to use fixed_address you'll need to use the infoblox dns smart proxy (https://github.com/theforeman/smart_proxy_dns_infoblox) if you want to manage dns records.

 ## Contributing